Southwest's profits plummet amid Boeing Max grounding, mechanics dispute

 |+0.27%

 Southwest previously warned customers the interruptions from the halt in operations of the Max fleet would continue until Aug.
 5. CEO Gary Kelly on Thursday said the timeline for the return of the aircraft remains uncertain.
+Among the U.S. domestic carriers, Southwest operates the largest number of Max jets.

 “Our goal is to stabilize and protect the integrity of our flight schedule, while providing dependability and reliability for customers booking their summer travel,” he said in a statement.
 “Flight cancellations are expected to drive unit cost pressure for the duration of the MAX groundings.”